aireuhl/i_e/analysis.md

     title="">Cultural Analytics Lab</a>,  we investigate how digital tools may help us explore patterns in a visual collection.
-Manovich defines Cultural Analytics as "<strong>the analysis of massive cultural data sets and flows using computational and visualization techniques"</strong> and while our data sets are by not quite "massive," this experiment demonstrates the viability of applying visual analysis to a set of map images. <br><br>Using <a href="http://lab.softwarestudies.com/p/software-for-digital-humanities.html" title="">a suite of open source software</a> tools developed by the Cultural Analytics
+Manovich defines Cultural Analytics as "<strong>the analysis of massive cultural data sets and flows using computational and visualization techniques,"</strong> and while our data sets are not quite "massive," this experiment demonstrates the viability of applying visual analysis to a set of map images. <br><br>Using <a href="http://lab.softwarestudies.com/p/software-for-digital-humanities.html" title="">a suite of open source software</a> tools developed by the Cultural Analytics